-Following the March state election there are a number of new members in the NSW Parliament.
-It is not too soon to contact your local MP (Lower House) and ask them to support the next NSW Voluntary Assisted Dying Bill, which is expected to be introduced later this year.
+It is not too soon to contact your local MP (Lower House) and ask them to support the next NSW Voluntary Assisted Dying Bill, whenever it is introduced.
 It would also be good to write to upper house members asking for their support as well.

 Handwritten personal letters are most effective, but email is fine if you are unable to write/mail a letter.
 Or do both.